Living-with-machines/histLM/JOHD_paper/README.md

 # Neural Language Models for Nineteenth-Century English: preprocessing and hyperparameters

-Here, we provide additional information on the neural language models for nineteenth-century English, published (as of Sep.
-2nd, 2021, the data paper is *under-review*) in the Journal of Open Humanities Data (JOHD).
+Here, we provide additional information on the neural language models for nineteenth-century English, published in the Journal of Open Humanities Data (JOHD).
 This includes preprocessing steps, hyperparameters and other information required to reproduce the models.

 ## Word2vec